Rank and Rent

 - Create content briefs using the Marketmuse tool

 - Avoid walls of text

 - Skillfully incorporate links in the anchor text

 So, you’ve made it this far.
-You have a great website that ranks for a variety of keywords and you’re ready to look for your first ‘tenant’.
-When it comes to making money from your site, you have a few different options.
+You have a great website that ranks for various keywords and is ready to look for your first tenant.
+But, you have a few different options when it comes to making money from your site.

 We’ll go through each of these options below and explain their unique advantages:

 Rent the whole site out to a local business

 The first thing you could do is rent out the whole website to a local business.